 All such conclusions are predicated on scientific facts about the universe that we do not yet know, since we do not know which courses of action are even practically possible.
 However, if we eventually arrive at the absolute limit of our capabilities, and if we achieve sufficient technological advancement, we could apply the appropriate solution up to that limit.
 It is not even too difficult to imagine a hybrid solution existing in some possible limiting cases.
 Furthermore, both solutions are dependent on their ability to be put into practice with accuracy and rigour, although the antinatalist solution gambles with the entire wellbeing of every single being that exists and every single being that will ever come to exist.
 So, the perspective of the practicalities of risk reduction, viewing risk as a product of likelihood and the severity of a given possible negative outcome, gives another reason to view the antinatalist solution as the far less desirable option.

 Life on this beautiful, verdant Earth is a wonderous thing, even if the spark of sentience is fleeting, and any innovation that could allow us to comfortably endure the rigours of our existence and thus spend more time in uninterrupted wonder, bliss, and contemplation of the universe’s majesty would undeniably be superior to any other.
 There are many who may contend that this is impossible due to the fact that suffering is an intrinsic part of life itself; however, the same could be said of abiogenesis and the universe.
-What is more, a major contention is that life entails death and that short of becoming immortal – which would likely be ecological unsustainable unless we also stop reproducing – we must also be subject to the suffering of death at some point.
-However, death, aside from being an obstruction to further living, leads to suffering only in certain specific ways.
+What is more, a major contention is that life entails death and that short of becoming immortal – which would likely be ecologically unsustainable unless we also stop reproducing – we must also be subject to the suffering of death at some point.
+However, death, if not untimely, which is to say if lifespan is maximised, leads to suffering only in certain specific ways.
 Namely, necrophobia, the pain and anxiety of dying, and (after the fact) bereavement (in the most general sense – for instance, grief or being absent from family life and so unable to care for offspring and so on), all of which are specific forms of suffering which could also be ameliorated or removed entirely from experience.
 Whatever the form of suffering, there are possible solutions in the form of new, emerging, and future technologies: genetic modification, environmental and ecological engineering, nanotechnology, pharmacology, and so on.
 We could and should allow our arsenal of weaponry in the war on suffering to continue to grow ever larger.